-- Bash Brothers: The Chief and Arbiter are paired off with one another in single player and for the entirety of co-op.
+- Bash Brothers: The Chief and Arbiter are paired off with one another in much of single-player and for the entirety of co-op.

 - Big Damn Heroes: Twice.
-First the Elite fleet comes to Earth's aid during the Flood invasion, and later Johnson comes to the aid of Chief in the finale against Guilty Spark
+First the Elite fleet comes to Earth's aid during the Flood invasion, and later Johnson comes to the aid of Chief in the finale against Guilty Spark.

-- Bitter Sweet Ending: Truth is killed, the Flood are destroyed on Halo, and the War is over, but Master Chief and Cortana are lost in space at the end of the Forward Unto Dawn with no way to get home, and the Chief is forced to go into cryogenic stasis to stay alive.
-And also, Johnson.
-Miranda Keyes and many more are dead.
+- Bittersweet Ending: Truth is killed, the Covenant falls, the Flood are destroyed at the Ark, and the war is over, but Master Chief and Cortana are lost in space in the back half of the Forward Unto Dawn with no way to get home, and the Chief is forced to go into cryogenic stasis to stay alive.
+Also, Johnson, Miranda Keyes, and many more are dead.

 - Halo: Combat Evolved opened with Master Chief being thawed from cryo-sleep.
 Halo 3 ends with him going back into cryo-sleep.

-- They also both end with him riding a Warthog to escape an exploding Halo.
+- Both the first and third games end with Chief riding a Warthog to escape an exploding Halo.
 The same Halo in fact.

-- Call Back: Escaping the exploding station in a Warthog, just like in Combat Evolved.
+- Call-Back: Escaping an exploding station in a Warthog, just like in Combat Evolved.

-- Catastrophic Countdown: a variant.
-After starting up the Halo Ring it needs several minutes to charge and literally shakes itself apart.
+- Catastrophic Countdown: After starting up the Halo ring, it needs several minutes to charge and literally shakes itself apart.
 The last section of the game is a mad dash to find a way off.
 While there's no explicit timer the structural plates fall off at a constant rate.
-Justified in that the thing was half-built when it was fired.

 - Colossus Climb: This is generally how Scarab fights play out.

-- Continuity Nod: Nearly everything Cortana says in her cryptic remarks during the game are near exact quotes of lines in The Fall Of Reach, which was the jumping point for the entire Expanded Universe.
+- Nearly everything Cortana says in her cryptic remarks during the game are near exact quotes of lines in Halo: The Fall of Reach, which was the jumping point for the entire Expanded Universe.

 - Co-Op Multiplayer: Not only was Halo 3 one of the first console games to include online co-op, but it also had a campaign mode where players could earn points from killing enemies and compete against each other to earn the most.
 Basically, Competitive Cooperative Multiplayer.

-- Charged Attack: The Spartan Laser takes about 3 seconds to fire, but destroys everything that it touches (and has sniper-grade range) and goes through your units, too (although a tank and scenery can stop it).
+- The Spartan Laser takes about 3 seconds to fire, but destroys everything that it touches and has sniper-grade range.
+Careful though, it'll go through your units, too (although a tank and scenery can stop it).

 - The Plasma Pistol, which can now stun vehicles.

-- Cyber Cyclops: Brute Stalkers, the Replacement Mooks for the Stealth Elites from the first two games, have this look going on.
+- Cyber Cyclops: Brute Stalkers, the Replacement Mooks for the Stealth Elites from the first two games, have this look going on with their helmets.
 Though you probably wouldn't notice, due to the fact that (a) they're invisible most of the time you fight them, and (b) they only appear in two places throughout the entire campaign.
 Bonus points though for the eye itself being red.